espressif/vscode-esp-idf-extension/docs/SETTINGS.md

 ## Other frameworks Specific Settings

-These settings allow to support additional frameworks together with ESP-IDF
+These settings allow to support additional frameworks together with ESP-IDF:

 | Setting ID             | Description                                                      |
 | ---------------------- | ---------------------------------------------------------------- |